JChris246/findem/README.md

 # findem aka pree

-This project seeks automate reverse image searching, to find a user's social social accounts based on the image provided.
+This project seeks automate reverse image searching, to find a user's social accounts based on the image provided.